Suman2205/PerfectGuessGame/README.md

   - 🔴 **Hard**: Guess a number between 1–1000.

 - 💻 Built entirely with:
-  - HTML5 for structure
+  - HTML for structure
-  - CSS3 for styling
+  - CSS for styling
-  - Vanilla JavaScript for all game logic and interactivity
+  - JavaScript for all game logic and interactivity

 ---